Patchy cover.

 (Above) Rill soon to be gully erosion on General Wade’s Military road WNW of Melgarve in the Upper Spey.
 I passed this way on Boxing Day 2025 and the road was nothing like the state I found it in today.
 Listed by Historic Scotland as a Scheduled Ancient Monument, it’s going to need quite a lot of restoration work very soon to arrest this sudden deterioration brought on no doubt by a series of heavy rainfall events.

 (Above) Some of the sediment from the washed out section trapped by a water bar a little lower down the road.
-(The ‘road’ is officially closed to vehicle traffic save for the occasional farmer or estate vehicles).
+(The ‘road’ is officially closed to vehicle traffic save for the occasional farm or estate vehicles).

 Comments on this post